aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose-alpha/README.md

 and LogStream for your Delivery Stream.

 When creating a destination, you can provide an `ILoggingConfig`, which can either be an `EnableLogging` or `DisableLogging` instance.
-If you use `EnableLogging`, you can specify a log group where the CDK will create log streams to capture and store log events.
+If you use `EnableLogging`, the CDK will create a CloudWatch LogGroup and LogStream with all CloudFormation default settings for you, or you can optionally specify your own log group to be used for capturing and storing log events.
 For example:

 ```ts
 import * as logs from 'aws-cdk-lib/aws-logs';